HISTORY OF WORLD BACKUP DAY

 There are essentially three ways you can protect your computer, laptop, or smartphone data — whether it’s via syncing, copying or backing up…

-You can backup or sync to either a local hard drive or even solid state drive (SSD) which is often faster than removable media and offers greater capacity.
-It can be automated via backup software or even system software like Apple’s TimeMachine.
+You can backup or sync to either a local hard drive or even a solid state drive (SSD) which is often faster than removable media and offers greater capacity.
+It can be automated via backup software or even system software like Apple’s TimeMachine or Window’s Backup and Restore Center.
 However, unless it’s a mini-drive, it’s probably permanently attached to your computer, and rarely taken offsite.
 So you’ve got protection, but not disaster recovery capabilities.

-And this article will go out through by blog, Twitter, and Facebook.
+And this article will go out through my blog, Twitter, and Facebook.

 The real test though is this: have you celebrated a successful World Data Recovery Day?